Variational LOCC-assisted quantum circuits for long-range entangled states

 Our goal is to find the optimal $\gamma$ that minimizes the energy of a given Hamiltonian $\hat{H}$, i.e., $\Tr \left[\hat{H} \Psi_{\gamma}\right]$.
-Note that when optimized to a good LOCC protocol, different $\Phi_{\theta, \mbv}$ corresponding to different mid-circuit measurement outcomes will be converted to the same pure ground state of the Hamiltonian $\hat{H}$.
+Note that ideally, when optimized to the ground state, different $\Phi_{\theta, \mbv}$ corresponding to different midcircuit measurement outcomes will be converted to the same pure ground state of the Hamiltonian $\hat{H}$.

-To apply efficient gradient-based optimization, we will need the gradients $\nabla_{\gamma} \Tr \left[\hat{H} \Psi_{\gamma}\right]$.
-The following proposition expresses these gradients, for which we propose an efficient quantum-classical hybrid approach.